strelly83/pisensehat/readme.md

 + `LICENSE` - The license file for this project
 + `readme.md` - This file.
 + `weather_station_ubi.py` - The main data collection application for this project.
-You'll run this application to read the Sense HAT board and post the collected data.
+You'll run this application to read the Sense HAT board and post the collected data to Ubidots educational app

 Hardware Assembly
 =================